Posted By Paul Kafasis on January 18th, 2017

 A New Identity, and Other Staffing Notes

 Our designer Neale really began to show his stuff in 2016, with improvements seen in both Loopback and Airfoil.
 The single biggest change he’s made, however, is Rogue Amoeba’s new logo and branding, which debuted in August.
 Yes, after almost fourteen years, we’ve rebranded with a splashy new logo and look.1

 For a small company, staffing is both tremendously important and tremendously difficult.
 In 2016, we bid farewell to our longest tenured employee Jeff, who departed after providing eight years of rock-solid code inside just about every one of our apps.
-Our hope when we hire is always that an employee will stick around for such long tenures.
+Our hope when we hire is always that an employee will stick around for such a long tenure.